***This is part 2 of an ongoing series I am doing here at Carryonmyheart.com; you can find part 1 here.

-Anxiety is defined as an abnormal and overwhelming sense of apprehension and fears often marked by physical signs (such as tension, sweating and increased pulse rate) by doubt concerning the reality and nature of the threat, and by self-doubt about one’s capacity to cope with it. –Merriam Webster online dictionary
+Anxiety is defined as an abnormal and overwhelming sense of apprehension and fears often marked by physical signs (such as tension, sweating, and increased pulse rate), doubt concerning the reality and nature of the threat, and self-doubt about one’s capacity to cope with it. –Merriam-Webster online dictionary

-The very core of anxiety is found in the last sentence of the Merriam Webster’s definition – Self-doubt about one’s ability to cope with it.
+The core of anxiety is found in the last sentence of Merriam-Webster’s definition – Self-doubt about one’s ability to cope with it.

 Torn in 2 Directions

-The Greek word Merimnao, found in several verses within the new testament of the Bible, including Philippians 4:6, be anxious for nothing – Has a meaning of being pulled apart.
+The Greek word Merimnao, found in several verses within the New Testament of the Bible, including Philippians 4:6, be anxious for nothing – It has a meaning of being pulled apart.

 Anxiety is most definitely a pulling in two different directions.
-It is standing on the tightrope between hope and panic and feeling that any moment I could fall into the latter.
-It is the overwhelming trepidation that says impending doom is near, all the while, the opposing voice of truth and sanity explains you’re fine.
+It is standing on the tightrope between hope and panic and feeling that, at any moment, I could fall into the latter.
+It is the overwhelming trepidation that says impending doom is near; all the while, the opposing voice of truth and sanity explains you’re fine.

-Anxiety is a dividing, a pulling between the truth we know and our emotions that take over.
-Every day we choose between fear and faith, trust over worry and as the dictionary’s definition explains, it is self-doubt that fuels anxiety.
+Anxiety is a dividing and pulling between the truth we know and our emotions that take over.
+Every day, we choose between fear and faith, trust over worry, and as the dictionary’s definition explains, it is self-doubt that fuels anxiety.